guruahn/vue-google-oauth2/README.md

 // Just add this line to turn on the offline access mode Vue.googleAuth().hasOfflineAccess()

-Vue.googleAuth().signIn(function (authorization_code) {
+Vue.googleAuth().signIn(function (authorizationCode) {
   // things to do when sign-in succeeds
 }, function (error) {
   // things to do when sign-in fails
 ))
 ```

-The `authorization_code` that is being returned is the `one-time code` that you can send to your backend server, so that the server can exchange for its own access token and refresh token.
+The `authorizationCode` that is being returned is the `one-time code` that you can send to your backend server, so that the server can exchange for its own access token and refresh token.

 ## Usage - Sign-out
 Handling Google sign-out